justinpombrio/experiments/tree-cut/readme.md

   up to 6 cuts.
 - `src/main.rs` will find the optimal set of 10,000 cuts for a tree with 1,000,000 nodes, to ensure that the implementation runs quickly.

+## Usage

+Install Rust with:

+    curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh

+Follow the instructions at the end for how to add `cargo` to the current terminal path.

+Build with:

+    bash build.sh

+(It's just shorthand for the following):

+    cargo build --release
+    cp target/release/tree-cut tree-cut

+Run with:

+    ./tree-cut

+To see options:

+    ./tree-cut --help